Courseiva

 Work with the product owner to improve user story refinement and ensure acceptance criteria are clear

-Option A (user story refinement) addresses unclear requirements by ensuring stories are well-defined before sprints.
-Option D (protect from interruptions) helps the team maintain focus and velocity.
+(work with the product owner to improve user story refinement) addresses unclear requirements by ensuring stories are well-defined before sprints.
+Option D (establish a policy to shield the team from interruptions) helps the team maintain focus and velocity.

 Answer analysis